himanshu-maano/himanshu-maano/README.md

 - 🎓 Information Technology undergrad passionate about **solving problems** and **understanding how things work under the hood**.
 - 🧩 Exploring **Data Structures, Algorithms, and OOP**.
-- 🧑‍💻 **250+ problems on LeetCode, 120+ on Codeforces**, actively participating in contests.
+- 🧑‍💻 **250+ problems solved on LeetCode, 120+ on Codeforces**, actively participating in contests.
 - ✨ Best LeetCode Rank: **#2615 / 32,000+ (1500+ rating)**.
 - 🥇 **1st Prize Winner at CodeFluenza**, a coding competition during college fest (April 2025).
-- 💡 Currently learning **web development** to turn logical thinking into practical projects.
+- 💡 Currently learning **web development** to transform logical thinking into practical projects.

 ---